taimos/RESTUtils/README.md

 ### RESTAssert

 RESTAssert provides static methods to assert specific properties of requests and other objects.
-IF the assertion is not satified it throw a WebApplicationException.
+If the assertion is not satisfied it throw a WebApplicationException.

 ### Other tools